Why Elko, BC

 For the outdoor enthusiast, the activities in this region are endless, offering something for everyone, including a nearby National and Provincial Parks, landscapes which host stunning rivers, exceptional hiking and walking trails, mountain fishing and world-class ski resorts.

 To the southeast of Elko is British Columbia’s Akamina-Kishinena Provincial Park, one of three parks that comprise the “Crown of the Continent”—stunning landscapes sculpted by biological, geological and climatic factors found nowhere else in North America.

 The park is home to the highest peak in the Clark Range, a thriving grizzly bear population, and is a magnificent venue for camping, horseback riding and fishing.
 Great fishing can be found all around Elko, and at the nearby Kootenay and Bull Rivers, which wander through its unspoiled wilderness.

-Perched on nature’s doorstep, Elko warmly welcomes travellers en route to outdoor adventure and good times.
+Perched on nature’s doorstep, Elko warmly welcomes travellers en route to outdoor adventures and good experiences.

 For more information on the area go to http://www.elko.ca/